Mark H. Grimm

 “I wanted a career where what I did would make a difference in people’s lives,” he says.
-“Being a lawyer allows me to help improve safety and health care for the public while at the same time helping individuals and their families who were injured and in need of help.”
+“Being a lawyer allows me to work to improve public safety and the health care system while at the same time helping individuals and their families who were injured and in need of assistance.”

 “In general, I help people who through no fault of their own, have suffered injuries and losses that disrupt and sometimes profoundly change their lives,” he says.
 “I work to provide compensation to those who were injured and, at the same time, make sure the persons who were careless and caused these losses are held accountable for their actions.”

 A native of Dewitt, New York, Attorney Grimm graduated with honors from Brown University and from Boston College School of Law.
-Attorney Grimm has also served as an Adjunct Professor at Roger Williams University School of Law.
+Attorney Grimm has also served as an Adjunct Professor in Medical and Legal Malpractice at Roger Williams University.

 “My parents taught me to empathize and be aware of how other people feel and to try to see things from other people’s perspective, not just my own,” he says.
 “I think this helps in evaluating not only my own client’s case, but also the position of my adversary and the defendant.”